fastapi/typer/docs/tutorial/one-file-per-command.md

 {* docs_src/one_file_per_command/version.py *}

-In this file we are creating a new Typer app instance for the version command.
-This is not required in single-file applications, but in the case of multi-file applications it will allow us to include this command in the main application using `add_typer`.
+In this file we are creating a new Typer app instance for the `version` command.

+This is not required in single-file applications, but in the case of multi-file applications it will allow us to include this command in the main application using `app.add_typer()`.

 Let's see that next!